fuelviews/responsive-images/readme.md

 1. place images in images folder
 2. ~~place favicon in favicon folder (DEPRECATED)~~
 3. process images/favicon with the  `yarn images` command
+4. copy images from public/images into your project's image folder